General Atomics to build four more Gray Eagle long-endurance attack drones

-Officials of the Army Contracting Command at Redstone Arsenal, Ala., announced a $25.3 million contract modification to General Atomics Aeronautical Systems Inc. in Poway, Calif., for Gray Eagle attack drones and satellite communications air data terminals.
+Officials of the Army Contracting Command at Redstone Arsenal, Ala., announced a $25.3 million contract modification to General Atomics Aeronautical Systems Inc. in Poway, Calif., for the Gray Eagle attack drones and satellite communications air data terminals.

 |The U.S. Army is ordering four more MQ-1C Gray Eagle UAVs for long-range surveillance and attack missions.|

 The Gray Eagle UAV has a synthetic aperture radar/ground moving target indicator (SAR-GMTI) system, and targeting capability from an AN/AAS-52 multi-spectral targeting system (MTS) under the nose.
 The aircraft can carry a payload as heavy as 800 pounds.